rmukunda/data-engineering-capstone/README.md

 | fall_temp | float | Average temperature in the city for September, October & Novemeber|
 | winter_temp | float | Average temperature in the city for December, January & February|
 | population | number | Total population for the city|

+Data choice:

+Another obvious choice enabling descriptive reporting.
+Enrichment is brought in with demographics & temperature data, which can be utilized to study if there's a correlation between time of the year (in terms of weather conditions) & visits.

 Data munging: